rajatojha19/CompanionAI_cancer_support_multiagent/README.md

 Built for the **Agents for Good** track of the Google AI Agents Intensive Capstone Project.

-> ⚠️ **Medical Disclaimer:** CompanionAI is not a doctor and does not provide diagnosis, treatment decisions, medication instructions, or clinical advice.
-It provides emotional support and general educational information.
-Always consult a qualified healthcare professional for medical decisions.

----

 ## ✨ Features

 ### ❤️ Emotional Support